How to Heat-Set Painted Denim

 Heat/Burning

-Heat-Setting With an Iron
+How to Heat-Set With an Iron

 The best way to heat-set painted denim is with an iron.
 I use a small travel iron and it’s perfect!

-1. Ensure you have proper ventilation β€” open windows with a fan or heat-set outside.
+1. Ensure you have proper ventilation — open windows with a fan or heat-set it outside.

 3. Turn your denim (jeans or jacket) inside out and put it onto the ironing board with the board inside the denim.
+If you don’t have an ironing board, put a folded-up towel inside the jeans and place them on a hard surface.

 4. Iron the backside of the painting.
 DO NOT iron on top of the painting itself or you might end up destroying both the painting and the iron.

-• Iron for 5-7 minutes total, taking a break after each minute to let the denim cool down.
+Iron for 5-7 minutes total, taking a break after each minute to let the denim cool down.

-• Move the iron constantly β€” do not leave it in one place for more than a few seconds to avoid burning the fabric/paint.
+Move the iron constantly — do not leave it in one place for more than a few seconds to avoid burning the fabric/paint.

-• Let the painted denim cool down completely before handling it.
+Let the painted denim cool down completely before handling it.
 The painted areas will be VERY hot after heat-setting.

-Heat-Setting With a Clothing Dryer
+How to Heat-Set With a Clothes Dryer

-Heat-Setting with a Hair Dryer
+How to Heat-Set With a Hair Dryer

 I don’t recommend this method because hair dryers don’t get the painted denim as hot as the other methods, but it is better than nothing.